-- What are your thoughts on Money Path?
+- Build rapport and get to know your students.
+Below are some questions you can ask to get the conversation going.
+Remember to answer the questions you ask students. - How is your week going? - How are classes going? - Is there a class you like/dislike? - Money Path recap. - Have students pull up their paths from Money Path and have a deeper conversation.
+If your student(s) didn't create a path, work with them to create one. - What are your thoughts on Money Path?
 What did you learn? - Did anything stand out?
-Did anything surprise you? - Why is it important to have a plan for the future? - How can or are you preparing for the next phase of your journey with what you know now?
-Can you identify one action step you can do now to help reach your goals? - Does this change your needs, wants, and savings goals?
+Did anything surprise you? - Why is it important to have a plan for the future? - How can you or are you preparing for the next phase of your journey with what you know now?
+Can you identify one action step you can do now to help reach your goals? - How does this information change your needs, wants, and savings goals? - If a student didn't submit a form, assist them with completing it. - Review students' expense tracker and budget.
+Please note, that if students haven't started this assignment, please take this time to work on it. - Use this opportunity to talk about your budgeting method. - Answer any questions the student may have.

-One-on-one Discussion Points - 10 mins per student

-- Continue to get to know and build rapport with your students. - Have students pull up their paths from Money Path and have a deeper conversation.
-If your student(s) didn't create a path, work with them to create one. - Review students expense tracker and monthly budget.
-Please note, if students do not have an expense tracker or budget, please take this time to create one with them. - Students can use this mock expense sheet if they don't have their own expenses to track. - Ask if students completed all the enrollment forms.
-Assist students, as needed. - Answer any questions students may have.